 Detailed Review Here

-IMO Pillow Talk Sassy by BMS Factory is the best bang for your buck: a very rumbly motor and a great range of power—for less than half the price a luxury G-spot vibe would sell for 5 years ago.
-And it’s cute: Sassy comes in teal and in rose pink.
+IMO, Pillow Talk Sassy by BMS Factory is the best bang for your buck: a very rumbly motor and a great range of power—for less than half the price a luxury G-spot vibe would sell for 5 years ago.
+And it’s cute: Sassy comes in teal, and in rose pink (seen below).

 Sassy starts out low and deep: I knew it was quality at first rumble.
 The vibes get much stronger, and slightly more buzzy at the highest power.
 Still, it’s a vibe I can use late at night without ever wondering whether anyone can hear, as the vibes are never shrill.